W. R. Granger: Bicycling

-Granger was elected president of the Inter-Club Road Race Association of Montreal in August 1897, and presided over the road race board for Districts 10 and 11 of the Canadian Wheelmen's Association (CWA).
+Elected president of the Inter-Club Road Race Association of Montreal in August 1897, Granger presided over the road race board for Districts 10 and 11 of the Canadian Wheelmen's Association (CWA).
 He sought to maintain the ideals of amateur competitions, and cautioned that cyclists could be suspended from amateur status by racing against professionals or in events not sanctioned by the CWA.
-In January 1898, he assisted in organizing the Cyclists' Rights Committee to liaise with Montreal City Council.
-Two months later, the city's bicycle clubs mutually agreed to support and subscribe to using the Queen's Park bicycle track which was constructed in time for the season's races.
-Granger was elected to the CWA board of directors in February 1899, in advance of Montreal hosting the 1899 World's Meet at Queen's Park.
+He assisted organizing the Cyclists' Rights Association in 1898, to educate the public on their objectives and liaise with Montreal City Council.
+Later in 1898, the city's bicycle clubs agreed to support the Queen's Park bicycle track to be constructed by the season's races.
+Bicycle club memberships subsequently grew with construction of the track and a clubhouse at Queen's Park.